Fariarx/esp8266configfile/README.md

-# esp8266configfile
+# Esp8266ConfigFile
-Simple byte write/read the file into flash.
+Simple byte write/read into flash with serialization/deserialization of config's struct.
 Limited only by the memory of your controller.

 # Example